 Personally I was charmed and delighted by these lovely Clydesdales trotting along the promenade on hairy great feet with their ears all pricked and eager.
 In fact I was so charmed and delighted by them I looked them up on the Blithering Internet when I got home and was incredulous to discover that the Powers-That-Be in Douglas are planning to scrap them!

-Click the photo above for a close up and ask yourself how on earth can that be?
+Click the photo above for a close up, look at that lovely, lovely horse and ask yourself how on earth can that be?
 Continue reading Isle of Man Horse Power

 Here are some flowers for the bees in September